 English Cocker Spaniels are the fifth most popular breed throughout the whole country (224,400 registered as pets) because they have such a wonderful demeanour.
 They’re extraordinarily playful and friendly without being aggressive, and their small size means you don’t have to worry about them accidentally running into someone or knocking things over.
 English Cocker Spaniels are very intelligent and can be taught a number of skills and tricks, but require patience, as their puppy-like demeanour means they often get distracted if they think you or someone nearby is about to play with them.
 They are highly adaptable to living in apartments and excellent for first-time owners.
 If you make a mistake or maybe get a little too cross with your canine friend, try not to worry – the English Cocker Spaniel will forgive you quickly.

-The Border Terrier is the UK’s 14th most popular dog at the moment and is most often adopted in Scotland, the rural North of England, the Midlands, and the Southwest.
+The Border Terrier is one of the UK’s most popular dogs and is most often adopted in Scotland, the rural North of England, the Midlands, and the Southwest.
 Like Jack Russells, Border Terriers are incredibly intelligent, but often too interested in doing their own thing to want to sit still for long.
 However, they adopt to urban living a little easier and are relatively quiet, provided you don’t leave them alone or let them start chewing the furniture.
 They’re very people-orientated, family-friendly and love to play, but are not especially dog-friendly.
 Generally, they are easy to maintain and keep healthy, provided you watch their diet as they have a tendency to gain weight quickly.

 Regions with high populations of intelligent dogs